 Letitia and David Carson

 Indigenous removal ironically cleared the way for Letitia Carson, a Black woman, to pursue new freedoms in Oregon.
-Letitia was born into slavery in Kentucky, between 1814 and 1818.
+Letitia was born into slavery in Kentucky between 1814 and 1818.
 Nothing is known about the first three decades of her life in the South.
-At some point in or before 1844, Letitia met David Carson, an Irish immigrant who had settled in North Carolina and later Missouri.
+At some point, before or in 1844, Letitia met David Carson, an Irish immigrant who had settled in North Carolina and later moved to Missouri.
 It was in that year that David and a pregnant Letitia left Missouri for Oregon as part of a wagon train with more than 1000 other travelers.

 David and Letitia Carson’s 1845 Route on the Oregon Trail

 This is the original Polk County recording of David Carson's Soap Creek Valley land claim in 1847.
-It is interesting that this was signed by Theo Magruder because Magruder was the man who in 1851 reported Jacob Vanderpool for violating the 1849 Black exclusion law in Oregon City.
-Jacob Vanderpool was an African American owner of a saloon, restaurant, and boarding house living in Oregon City, Clackamas County, Oregon at a time when the Oregon Territory government enforced an exclusion law it had passed in 1844 that prevented blacks from living in the territory.
-In 1851, Vanderpool's neighbor, Magruder brought suit against him, and Judge Thomas Nelson expelled him from the territory.
+Interestingly, Theo Magruder signed this because Magruder was the man who in 1851 reported Jacob Vanderpool for violating the 1849 Black Exclusion Law in Oregon City.
+Jacob Vanderpool was an African American owner of a saloon, restaurant, and boarding house living in Oregon City, Clackamas County, Oregon, at a time when the Oregon Territory government enforced an exclusion law it had passed in 1844 that prevented Black people from living in the territory.
+In 1851, Vanderpool's neighbor, Magruder, brought suit against him, and Judge Thomas Nelson expelled him from the territory.

 Letitia Carson Pioneer Apple Tree

-Historic Photograph, Andrew C. "Jack" Carson driving a wagon
+Historic Photograph of Andrew C. "Jack" Carson Driving a Wagon

 1900s photograph of Andrew C. "Jack" Carson driving a team of horses and a wagon with a load of lumber down Cow Creek from Glendale.
 Jack Carson was the son of Letitia Carson.